A closer look at the animals and plants that live in Douglass Park on Chicago's Westside

 Chinese Mantis egg cases are laid on stalks and stems.
 The eggs survive winter’s cold, and then baby mantids hatch in late spring and early summer.
 (To learn more about those little brown balls among the fallen stems, go to the Mammals page and look under Cottontail Rabbit.)

-Now insect lovers can find giant dragonflies all year round, right in front of the Douglas Park Cultural Center!
+For several years, insect lovers enjoyed finding giant dragonflies all year round, right in front of the Douglass Park Cultural Center!

-This sculpture, in front of the Douglas Park Cultural Center, is entitled “Ancient Protocol.”
+This sculpture, once front of the Douglas Park Cultural Center, is entitled “Ancient Protocol.”
 The artist is Paul Russell, The Chicago Blacksmith.

-The artist is Paul Russell, The Chicago Blacksmith, who operates Lawndale Forge.
-Here’s a link to his website.
+The artist is Paul Russell, The Chicago Blacksmith, operator of Lawndale Forge.